 Perhaps the most interesting benefits provided by CLM software is the ability to fully digitize existing paper contracts for storage in a central repository.
 The data contained in these contracts can then be searched for using the software based on set parameters, such as client or company name, date of origin, or contractual obligations.
 For example, an entire contract originally written in Microsoft Word can be brought into the repository without the need to manually re-enter the information.

-Finally, many popular CLM software options are compatible with enterprise resource planning (ERP) and accounting software.
+Finally, many popular CLM software options are compatible with enterprise resource management tools and accounting software.
 Along with digital contracts, this user-friendly integration with additional types of software helps streamline your entire workflow.

 Companies all over the world rely upon carefully crafted contracts in order to operate.
 The industries which benefit most from CLM software include: